-FS.2.I

-The organization develops an annual operating budget that reflects the scope and complexity of the organization's care and services.

-Document Review: Review the most recent annual budget.
-Verify that it includes projected revenues and expenses consistent with the organization's size and scope of services.

-The organization develops an annual operating budget that includes all anticipated income and expenses related to items that would, under generally accepted accounting principles, be considered income and expense items.
+Standards Evidence Guidelines FS.1 The organization develops an annual operating budget that includes all anticipated income and expenses related to items that would, under generally accepted accounting principles, be considered income and expense items.
+The budget is expected to show anticipated revenue from all payer sources and liabilities from all locations and branches.
+It is not required that the organization prepare an item-by-item identification of the components of each type of anticipated income or expense.
 Applicable Regulations: G988-484.105(h); G988-484.105(h)(1).
 Document Review: Review the most recent annual budget.
 Verify that it includes all anticipated income and expenses related to items that would, under generally accepted accounting principles, be considered income and expense items.

-Guidance: The budget is expected to show anticipated revenue from all payer sources and liabilities from all locations, branches, and/or subunits.
-It is not required that the organization prepare an item-by-item identification of the components of each type of anticipated income or expense.

-An overall plan and annual budget are prepared under the direction of the organization's governance, by a committee consisting of representatives of governance, administrative personnel, and medical personnel (if any) of the organization.
+Standards Evidence Guidelines FS.2 An overall plan and annual budget are prepared under the direction of the organization's governance, by a committee consisting of representatives of governance, administrative personnel, and medical personnel (if any) of the organization.
 Applicable Regulations: G988-484.105(h); G988-484.105(h)(3).
 Interview: Interview a key leader and/or a member of governance involved in the development of the overall plan and the annual operating budget.
 Verify that the process by which the budget is developed reflects the scope and complexity of the organization and that it was prepared under the direction of the organization's governance with representatives of governance, administrative personnel and medical personnel (if any).
 Guidance: An organization with branches requires only one overall plan and one budget which should include the resources and expenditures of all branches.
 Guidance: The organization's governance may serve as the committee that prepares the budget, provided that administrative and medical staff (if any) are included.
 Governance may choose to appoint a committee to prepare and review the annual budget, so long as the committee includes representatives from governance, administration, and medical personnel (if any).
 If the budget is prepared and reviewed by a committee, the organization's governance oversees the process and reviews and approves the annual budget.

-The overall plan and operating budget are reviewed and updated at least annually under the direction of governance, by a committee that includes representatives from governance, administrative personnel, and medical personnel (if any).
+Standards Evidence Guidelines FS.3 The overall plan and operating budget are reviewed and updated at least annually under the direction of governance, by a committee that includes representatives from governance, administrative personnel, and medical personnel (if any).
 Document Review: Review budget committee minutes, or other documentation, to verify that financial policies/procedures and the operating budget are reviewed at least annually by representatives from governance, administration and medical personnel (if any).
 Minutes should include date, attendance, topics discussed, and actions taken.
+Applicable Regulations: G942-484.105(a); G988-484.105(h)(4).
 Guidance: The organization's governance may serve as the committee that prepares the budget, provided that administrative and medical staff (if any) are included.
 Governance may choose to appoint a committee to prepare and review the annual budget, so long as the committee includes representatives from governance, administration, and medical personnel (if any).
 If the budget is prepared and reviewed by a committee, the organization's governance oversees the process and reviews and approves the annual budget.